-This brief history is extracted from records held in the Mosman Library Services Local Studies Collection which holds a wealth of information and resources on Mosman people, places and events.
+This brief introduction to Mosman’s history is extracted from records held in the Mosman Library Services Local Studies Collection.
+This collection holds a wealth of information and resources on Mosman people, places and events.

 1788 – 1892

 Aborigines are known to have occupied the Australian continent for at least 40,000 years.
 The Borogegal tribe inhabited the Mosman area.
-The best known Aborigine in Mosman’s history was Bungaree.
-Bungaree (c1775-1830) grew up in the traditional Aboriginal environment which his people had enjoyed for many thousands of years.
-With the coming of the European settlement his life became dramatically different.
-By the time he was 20 most of his tribe had died of smallpox.
+The most renowned Aborigine in Mosman’s history was Bungaree.
+Bungaree was born around 1775 growing up in the traditional Aboriginal environment, which his people had enjoyed for many thousands of years.
+However, with the arrival of the Europeans, his life became dramatically different.
+By the time Bungaree was 20 most of his tribe had died of smallpox.
 By the time he was 26 he had joined British explorers on voyages to the far north and had circumnavigated Australia with Matthew Flinders.

-He became leader of his tribe, was given land at Georges Head and enjoyed the patronage of Governor Macquarie.
-He greeted newcomers as their ships entered Sydney Harbour and became friends with the Russian explorers and acquainted with the French.
-During his whole life he lived in the traditional Aboriginal way.
-He hunted and fished and provided for his family.
-He was a well-known identity in Sydney and his activities were often reported in the newspapers of the day.
-His exploits and descriptions of his way of life were recorded in the formal records of the European leaders and in their diaries and published works.
-His image was painted many times and shown in London, Paris and Moscow.
-Throughout his life he retained the respect of the people of his own world and earned the respect of the newcomers from the European world.
+Bungaree became leader of his tribe, was given land at Georges Head and enjoyed the patronage of Governor Macquarie.
+He lived in the traditional Aboriginal way hunting and fishing in order to provide for his family.
+He welcomed newcomers as their ships entered Sydney Harbour, became friends with the Russian explorers and was well acquainted with the French.
+A well-known Sydney identity his activities were intriguing reports in the daily newspapers; his exploits and descriptions of his lifestyle were recorded in official records of the Europeans, in diaries and published works.
+His image, painted numerous times, was exhibited in galleries in London, Paris and Moscow.
+Throughout his life, Bungaree retained the respect of the people of his own world while earning the respect of the newcomers from the European world.
 He was the first individual known to have been called an “Australian”.

-Following this early grant others were taken up, although little settlement spread due to Mosman’s rugged terrain and inaccessibility.
-A foot track ran from North Sydney to Middle Head in the 1840s, but it was not until 1860 that the first proper road in Mosman was constructed.
-This was Avenue Road which ran from Mosman Bay to Mosman Junction.
+The next decade saw other land grants taken up, although little settlement spread due to Mosman’s rugged and inaccessible terrain.
+A foot track ran from North Sydney to Middle Head in the 1840s, but it was not until 1860 that the first official road, Avenue Road, was constructed running from the Bay to Mosman Junction.
 Military, Middle Head and Bradleys Head Roads were constructed 10 years later.
-A notable early resident was Oswald Bloxsome who built The Rangers in 1844, a mansion on 40 acres overlooking Mosman Bay.

-Richard Hayes Harnett Senior was a major influence in Mosman, as was his son, Richard Harnett Junior.
-The elder Richard began by purchasing Archibald Mosman’s original 108 acres in 1859.
-Over the next 30 years he was responsible for the building of many roads, a horse drawn bus service and ferry services linking the city to Mosman.
-Pleasure grounds and picnic resorts sprang up around the foreshore to cater for the visitors who consequently flocked here.
+Richard Hayes Harnett Senior played a major role in opening up the area.
+In 1859, he began purchasing Archibald Mosman’s original 108 acres and over the next 30 years was responsible for the building of roads, a horse drawn bus service and ferry services linking the city to Mosman.
+One of the main attractions of the area was the Mosman waterfall as the head of Mosman Bay.
+Pleasure grounds and picnic resorts sprang up around the foreshore to cater for the visitors who flocked here particularly on weekends.

-In 1878 Harnett established a sandstone quarry at Mosman Bay, producing first class quality sandstone which was used in historic buildings throughout Australia.
-The 1880s and 1890s were a great boom era of achievements; Mosman Public School opened, the Congregational Church held its first service, postal and telegraph services began, the water supply commenced and an electric tram service was established in 1893.
+In 1878, Harnett Snr. opened a sandstone quarry at Mosman Bay, producing quality sandstone used in historic buildings throughout Australia.
+The 1880s and 1890s were a great boom era of achievements; Mosman Public School opened, the Congregational Church held its first service, Mosman Rugby Team played their first game, postal and telegraph services began, the water supply was installed and an electric tram service was established in 1893.

 In 1893, the 1,600 residents of Mosman became part of a new and separate municipality.
 The first Mayor elected was Richard Hayes Harnett Junior.
 The boundaries of Mosman set out in 1893 remain unaltered to this day.

-At the turn of the century, Mosman prospered as building activity intensified.
-Rows of shops and magnificent federation style homes were built by the increasing population, attracted to the natural charm and vistas of the unique bushland and water surrounds.
-New residents created and maintained the social character of Mosman.
-It drew artists, writers, intellectuals, businessmen and professionals who strongly rejected proposals which may be likely to undermine the residential nature of their home.
-Council policies zealously maintained parks and reserves with constant effort to enhance the beauty of the natural landscape.
+At the turn of the new century, Mosman prospered and building activity intensified.
+Residents attracted by the natural charm and vistas of the unique bushland opened shops and built federation homes.
+These new residents created, and maintained, the social character of Mosman.
+The suburb drew artists, writers, intellectuals and businessmen who strongly rejected proposals which may be likely to undermine the residential nature of their locality.
+Council policies zealously maintained parks and reserves with a constant effort to enhance the beauty of the natural landscape.